Episode 30: Five reasons we love fitness

 Note: If it scares you, you gotta do it!

-Of course, there are your standard benefits such as, improved body composition, dropping unwanted body fat and a million other benefits to enjoying a healthy and fit lifestyle but the above are some more important reasons to get into fitness.
+Of course, there are your standard benefits such as, improved body composition, dropping unwanted body fat and a million other benefits to enjoying a healthy and fit lifestyle but the above are some more important reasons we love fitness.

 Sure, it takes work and there are days where the last thing that you may want to do is head to the gym but I guarantee in the long run it will pay off – hey you might even end up with that six-pack.